YCl Electride as a Multi-Orbital Correlated Topological Dice Lattice System

-The entire $\lambda-\Phi$ topological phase diagram of the YCl electride is presented in Fig.~\ref{fig3}f, which clearly demonstrates the competition between atomic SOC and displacement field in governing the band topology - the larger the $\lambda$, the stronger $D_z$ is required to drive the system into trivial phase.
-As the range of $D_z$ needed to drive the system across different topological regimes is well accessible in state-of-the-art dual-gate experiments, the band topology can be easily tuned by electrostatic gating under realistic settings, which implies potential device applications in topological electronics~\cite{Gilbert2021}.
+\emph{Electrically Tunable Correlated Topological Phases.}---The dominant FM phase found in our HF calculations (Fig.~\ref{fig3}) suggests that the electron interactions generally lead to strong spin splitting between flat bands with opposite spin polarizations and opposite Chern numbers.
+At band filling $\nu=3$ where only one of the flat Chern band is fully filled, the system is expected to enter a correlated qauntum anomalous Hall (CQAH) state.
+As a displacement field effectively tunes the non-interacting band topology (Fig.~\ref{fig2}d), the CQAH phase is also expected to be tunable by gating.

-\emph{Conclusion and Outlooks.}--- Our finding reveals the important topological nature of the newly discovered dice flat band in the first-ever dice system YCl electride, and provides the first realistic example of a topological dice flat band in an existent crystalline material in nature.
-In stark contrast to early theoretical proposals of topological bands from toy dice-lattice models where nontrivial topology relies on extrinsic symmetry breaking~\cite{Wang2011PRB, Shen2025arXiv}, the predicted topological property is naturally given.
+We first demonstrate that the FM order is stable under the displacement field $\Phi$.
+We define the local spin magnetic order as $\langle S^z_i\rangle = (\langle n_{i,\uparrow} \rangle - \langle n_{i,\downarrow} \rangle)/2$, where $i$ labels the sublattice index.
+As shown in Fig.~\ref{fig3}e, the FM state remains robust as $\Phi$ increases.
+With the self-consistent mean-field values of $\langle S^z_i\rangle$ obtained through the HF method, the correlated Hall conductance $\sigma_{xy}$ as a function of $\Phi$ at $\nu =3$ and $\nu =4$ are calculated and shown in Fig.~\ref{fig3}f.
+It is evident that the correlated $\sigma_{xy}$ at $\nu=3$ closely follows the non-interacting Chern number for the spinless flat band (Fig.~\ref{fig2}d), which confirms that the CQAH phase is electrically tunable.
+At $\nu=4$, due to the complicated anti-crossings between bands $n=3$ and $n=4$ in Fig.~\ref{fig3}a, $\sigma_{xy}$ is not exactly quantized (yellow curve in Fig~\ref{fig3}f), while giant correlated anomalous Hall effect still remains and exhibits strong dependence on $\Phi$.
+Details on the dramatic behavior in $\sigma_{xy}$ for $\Phi \approx 20$–$35$ meV at $\nu=4$ are discussed in Section V of SM~\cite{SM}.

-The nontrivial dice flat band topology is expected to manifest as quantum anomalous Hall effect (QAHE) in experiments when the lower spin-polarized flat band is fully filled.
-The system would exhibit a quantized anomalous Hall conductance of $\sigma_{xy} = 4 e^2/h$, and $\sigma_{xy}$ drops first to $e^2/h$ and eventually to zero as the displacement field increases. $\sigma_{xy}$ is also expected to exhibit ferromagnetic hysteresis upon sweeping magnetic fields back and forth as the sign of Chern number (and $\sigma_{xy}$) is governed by the spin polarization.
-Given the sizable predicted topological gap of 20 meV (Fig.~\ref{fig2}b), we expect the topological state to be robust against disorder and thermal effects for a direct experimental observation of QAHE.
+As the range of $D_z$ needed to drive the system across different topological regimes is well accessible in state-of-the-art dual-gate experiments, the correlated QAH phase and anomalous Hall signals can be easily tuned by electrostatic gating under realistic settings, which implies potential device applications in topological electronics~\cite{Gilbert2021}.